pombreda/lepl/doc-src/offside.rst

 LEPL treats the data to be parsed as a stream --- typically a stream of characters, or tokens.
 For line--aware parsing, however, it is important to know about `lines`, so we must add extra markers to the stream.
-The `LineAwareConfiguration()
+`LineAwareConfiguration()
-<api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ does just
+<api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ automatically
-this, modifying the stream so that, in addition to the normal characters, it contains additional "markers" for the start and end of lines.
+modifies the parser so that streams are modified correctly.

 The markers can be matched with `SOL()
 <api/redirect.html#lepl.offside.matchers.SOL>`_ and `EOL()